 The first group of outputs is global.
+This means that the output is valid for any area.
 The sounder and communicator outputs will be activated for an alarm in any area.
 The remaining types are area specific.
+This means that the output is only valid in the specified area.
 Area specific sounder and communicator types will only be activated for alarms in that area.

-The Setup Control items are:
+The following output types are available: